Taiwan smartphone maker HTC to lay off 1,500 workers

 But while analysts said the Google agreement would mean some immediate benefits for HTC, such as more capital and cost reductions, they predicted a turnaround in its fortunes was unlikely.

-In 2015, the company cut more than 2,000 jobs, slashing its workforce by 15 per cent after posting its then biggest ever quarterly loss of NT$8.0 billion.
+In 2015, the company cut more than 2,000 jobs, slashing its workforce by 15 per cent after posting its then biggest quarterly loss of NT$8 billion.

 HTC has previously said it wants to better coordinate its smartphone and virtual reality businesses.